Sparse Harmonic Transforms: A New Class of Sublinear-time Algorithms for Learning Functions of Many Variables: Empirical Evaluation

 \subsection{Experiments with the Fourier Basis for $\mathcal{D} = [0,1]^D$}

 In this section we consider the Fourier tensor product basis

 whose orthogonality measure is the Lebesgue measure on $\mathcal{D}=[0,1]^D$.
-In Figures \ref{fig:1}, \ref{fig:2} and \ref{fig:3}, results are shown for approximating Fourier-sparse trial functions \eqref{equ:TestfuncEE} using noiseless samples $\vect{y}$.
-In Figure \ref{fig:1}, the parameter $M$ changes over the set $\{10,20,40,80\}$ while $D=4$ and $s=5$ are held constant.
+In Figures \ref{fig:1}, \ref{fig:2}, \ref{fig:3} and \ref{fig:15}, results are shown for approximating Fourier-sparse trial functions \eqref{equ:TestfuncEE} using noiseless samples $\vect{y}$.
+In Figures \ref{fig:1} and 6a, the parameter $M$ changes over the set $\{10,20,40,80\}$ while $D=4$ and $s=5$ are held constant.
 In Figure \ref{fig:1.1}, the average runtime (in seconds) is shown as $M$ changes.
 The average here is calculated over all $100$ trials at each data point excluding any failed trials.
 As we can see, the runtime of Algorithm~\ref{alg:main} grows very slowly as $M$ grows, whereas the runtime grows fairly quickly for CoSaMP since its measurement matrix's size increases significantly as $M$ grows.
 Figure \ref{fig:1.2} shows the number of samples used by both CoSaMP and Algorithm~\ref{alg:main}.
 We can see that Algorithm~\ref{alg:main} requires more samples due mainly to its support identification's pairing step.
-On the other hand, we can see in Figure \ref{fig:1.3} that the memory usage of CoSaMP grows very rapidly compared to the slow growth of Algorithm~\ref{alg:main}'s memory usage.
+On the other hand, we can see in Figure 6a that the memory usage of CoSaMP grows very rapidly compared to the slow growth of Algorithm~\ref{alg:main}'s memory usage.
 This exemplifies the tradeoff between Algorithm~\ref{alg:main} and CoSaMP -- Algorithm~\ref{alg:main} uses more samples than CoSaMP in order to reduce its runtime complexity and memory usage for large $D$ and $M$.
-Finally, Figure \ref{fig:1.4} demonstrates that both methods produce outputs whose average errors (over the trials where they don't fail) are on the order of $10^{-15}$.
+Finally, both methods produce outputs whose average errors (over the trials where they don't fail) are on the order of $10^{-15}$ to $10^{-14}$, which is also observed in all other experiments in Sections \ref{sec:5.2}, \ref{sec:5.3} and \ref{sec:5.4}.